anongekc/gekcs/README.md

-# How to Turn Your Knowledge Graph Embeddings into Tractable Generative Models via Probabilistic Circuits
+# How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits

 This repository contains the code for reproducing the experiments of the paper _"How to Turn Your Knowledge Graph Embeddings into Tractable Generative Models via Probabilistic Circuits"_.